chenle228/ShoppingList/README.md

 ## 📦 Installation

-To get started with the Shopping List Application, follow these steps:
+To get started with the Shopping List, follow these steps:

 1. **Clone the Repository**:
    ```bash